 Prioritize the classes you find most challenging.

 I’m certainly not advocating that you neglect your “easy A” classes, but you’ll naturally want to spend extra time working on the subjects that you find hardest.
 If you’re an English whiz and know you’ll ace your final essay, you might as well spend more of your time working on your harder classes now.
-As you create your six-week study roadmap, it might seem logical to allot equal time to all of your courses, but that’s probably not necessary or wise.
+As you create your study roadmap, it might seem logical to allot equal time to all of your courses, but that’s probably not necessary or wise.

-Starting to prepare for your finals now, with six weeks yet to go, might seem like creating more work or stress for yourself.
+Starting to prepare for your finals now, with a month yet to go, might seem like creating more work or stress for yourself.
 However – as you’ve likely heard 100 times from your teachers and parents – staying on top of your studying, reading, and assignments now will only make your life easier in the future.
 Not only will you retain more information by absorbing it gradually over time, you’ll minimize your own stress as you head into finals week.